 New adjusted gross income (AGI) requirements apply.
 The AGI limitation is now set at $900,000.

-For 2014, Vermont's AMA priorities include irrigation.
+For 2016, Vermont's AMA priorities include irrigation and high tunnels.

 Producers receive conservation technical and financial assistance to construct or improve water management or irrigation structures, and/or a seasonal high tunnel.